-- The company must be a cooperative, that is every member has the same amount of votes.
+- The company must be a cooperative, that is every cooperative member has the same amount of votes.
 So a member with a bigger financial stake does not have more votes.
-(In addition: For cooperatives in other fields of company activity still only the 3-groups-co-determination is used.) - A big company must have more than 100,000 members.
+(For cooperatives in other fields of company activity this exception to the 3-groups-co-determination does not exist.) - A big company must have more than 100,000 cooperative members.
 Or in more detail: